DataDog/integrations-core/consul/README.md

 And many more.

-Finally, in addition to metrics, the Datadog Agent also sends:

-* a service check for each Consul Health Check
-* an event after each new leader election
+Finally, in addition to metrics, the Datadog Agent also sends a service check for each of Consul's health checks, and an event after each new leader election.

 # Installation